 Bearing

-Introduction
+Introduction [1,2]

 Distance measurements are not the only geometrically pertinent quantities that can be used in formation maintenance.
-Agents in a formation network can have other sensing capabilities and exploiting one or more of the capabilities can contribute to shape control.
+Agents in a formation framework can have other sensing capabilities and exploiting one or more of the capabilities can contribute to shape control.

 Another form of such a geometric quantity is bearing, and such a quantity, in conjunction with distance, can contribute in maintaining the shape of a formation.
 Bearings along with distances have been used for navigation of robot applications by using the leaderfollower approach while maintaining a desired formation.